United Way Programs

 Community Impact Coalition

-We have a community coat room where families are able to pick out a coat and cold weather accessories for each member of their family, free of charge.
-To receive or donate a coat visit our office during business hours.
+Our Coat Room is available at our office for families to pick out a coat and cold weather accessories for each member of their immediate family, free of charge.

 The Food Drop